 In 2000, the girls asked the faculty sponsor of the men's club, who had been in charge of that program since the mid-1980s, to be the women's club advisor as well.
 He brought the girls more focus at select practices and better guidance during the games he attended.
 Still, the team was competing at the most nominal level of college play.

 Nevertheless, the team stayed strong.
 Every season more girls joined the team and the level of play began to increase.
 Many girls who had played in high school came to the club along with other stellar athletes who wanted to try something new and fun.

 Then, in the fall of 2006, everything clicked.
 With the addition of two full time coaches, the Indiana University Women's Club placed first in the Indiana Area Union and went on to compete in the Midwest DII Qualifiers for nationals.
-The previous year they had not even been invited to the regional dance and in 2006 they were favored to win the number one spot in the Midwest.
-Unfortunately, their season was ended with a heartbreaking loss to Iowa State University.
-Nationals would have to wait until next year.
+In, the previous year, they had not even been invited to the regional dance and in 2006, they were favored to win the number one spot in the Midwest.
+Unfortunately, their season ended with a heartbreaking loss to Iowa State University.

 The following season, fall of 2007 was an amazing season for Indiana University Women's Rugby.
 Redstorm Rugby won every game and qualified in the DI Midwest Tournament all the way in Iowa.
 This tournament would determine whether or not they would advance to Nationals the following spring to have the chance to win Nationals.
 Indiana University Women's Club won their first game against Purdue and then had to play against University of Iowa in order to win Midwest and fly to New Mexico for Nationals.
 The women of Indiana University rugby proved their place as a top team and put up an astonishing fight and beat University of Iowa after the game had been tied right up until the last few minutes.